nossie531/ref_iter/README.md

 Note lending-iterator does not implement [`Iterator`].
 Therefore, it does not support iterator loop syntax (for-in).
 And also it does not support various methods like `Iterator`.
 However, these are not big problems.
-First, instead of iterator loop syntax, you can use other loop syntax and this crate's macros (`for_ref` and `for_ref_mut`).
+First, instead of iterator loop syntax, you can use other loop syntax or this crate's macros (`for_ref` and `for_ref_mut`).
 And also, the lack of methods can be covered by [iterator conversion](#iterator-conversion).